Evangelical Lutheran Church in America: Lutheran Church in America

-The Association of Evangelical Lutheran Churches
+Association of Evangelical Lutheran Churches

-In 1976, the Association of Evangelical Lutheran Churches (AELC) was formed by 250 congregations that had left the Lutheran Church–Missouri Synod (LCMS) in a schism precipitated by disputes over biblical inerrancy and ecumenism.
-These were part of the overall Fundamentalist–Modernist Controversy that had been roiling American Protestant churches for several decades.
-In 1969 the LCMS had elected more conservative leadership under President Jacob A.O.
-Preus, replacing moderate incumbent Oliver Harms.
+In 1976, the Association of Evangelical Lutheran Churches (AELC) was formed by 250 congregations that had left the Lutheran Church – Missouri Synod (LCMS) in a schism precipitated by disputes over biblical inerrancy and ecumenism.
+These were part of the overall fundamentalist–modernist controversy that had been roiling American Protestant churches for several decades.
+In 1969 the LCMS had elected more conservative leadership under President J. A. O. Preus II, replacing moderate incumbent Oliver Harms.
 The new leadership opened an investigation at the synod's Concordia Seminary in St. Louis, Missouri, about the faculty's commitment to inerrancy in biblical interpretation.
 It also opposed ecumenism.

-As a result, most of the faculty and student body walked out and established a separate institution named "Concordia Seminary-in-Exile" (but usually referred to as "Seminex").
-The AELC was formed in 1976.
+As a result, most of the faculty and student body walked out and established a separate institution initially named "Concordia Seminary-in-Exile" (but usually referred to as "Seminex").
+The AELC formed in 1976.
 It brought approximately 100,000 members into the ELCA.
-Its ethnic heritage was primarily from German immigrants of the mid-19th century, who came to the US following the revolutions in various principalities.
+Its ethnic heritage was primarily from German immigrants of the mid-19th century, who came to the U.S. after the revolutions in various principalities.
 Many were abolitionists and Unionists during the American Civil War.
-By the 1980s, the AELC theology generally resembled that of the LCA.
+By the 1980s, the AELC theology generally resembled the LCA's.